MeasureAuthoringTool/MeasureAuthoringTool/README.md

 <set-property name="user.agent" value="safari"/>
 ```

-1. Select Mvn Build (notests) and run it. (wait until the build completes)
-2. Select Mat Tomcat and start it up.     (wait until the server starts)
+1. Select Mat Code Server and start it up.
-3. Select Mat Code Server and start it up.
+3. Select Mat Tomcat and start it up.     (wait until the server starts)
 4. A browser should pop up and you are off and running in super dev mode.
 5. Go to http://localhost:9876/
 6. Drag the Dev Mode On button onto your bookmark bar.